 *Ulcerative colitis is a long term condition, where the colon and rectum become inflamed.

-Videos offering advice on self care for winter and beyond are available here.
+Videos offering advice on self care for winter and beyond are available here and on the NHS Leeds CCG website under healthy living.

 Self care week